 It’s 1984, and in America’s “Happy Valley” one local attorney is confronting an Orwellian dystopia in beer.
 Only five years have passed since the lifting of the prohibition against home brewing, and America’s palate atrophies from commercial sameness.
 Dr. Ben Novak presents his complete collection of 71 columns first published in the Centre Daily Times on the joys of beer.
 As fresh and accessible now as then, this collection will especially delight the student who loves its effects but is dumb to its essence and all those who think of beer as little more than another amusement on the adventure of life.

 Back to Camelot: The Improbable Story of the 2005 Nittany Lions

 Explosive freshmen.
 A smothering defense.
 A relentless senior captain at quarterback.
 And a legendary molder of men standing on the sidelines.
 When one of college football’s most storied programs teetered on the brink of irrelevance, one improbable, magical Autumn would restore the trappings of America’s Game to the nation’s quintessential college town.
 From four downs at Indiana to three overtimes in Miami, this book presents the definitive account of Penn State’s 2005 football season.
-Available 2042.
+Availability TBA.

 Reminiscences of Dr. F.J.
 Pond

 Dr. Francis J. Pond, Author (45 pgs, Jan 2013)